What is Suboxone?

 Suboxone is used to treat narcotic (opiate) addiction in patients.
 It contains a combination of buprenorphine and naloxone which causes relief from withdrawal symptoms.

-Buprenorphine is an opioid medication which was approved for medical use in the United States in 1981 and is sometimes called a narcotic and is a semi synthetic derivative of thebaine.
+Buprenorphine is an opioid medication that was approved for medical use in the United States in 1981 and is sometimes called a narcotic and is a semi-synthetic derivative of thebaine.